TOC Home back

 There are four lines of text at the top of the page, in a single paragraph.
 The fourth line consists of just two words.

-There are 29 labels, one near each of the stars.
-There are three words near the sun, and a piece of circular text around the moon.
+The 'floating paragraphs' consists of three words near the sun, and there is a piece of circular text around the moon.

 Currier language: -